Dukecitysolutions/sentora-php7-upgrade/sentora_ubun14to16.04_upgrade_guide.md

 # Sentora Ubuntu 14.04 to 16.04 upgrade Guide

-### Login to server directly or thur SSH as root
+### Login to server directly or thur SSH as ROOT.
+SUDO will not work!!!
-### and run the commands below and follow the instructions
+### Run the following commands below to start OS upgrade and follow the instructions step-by-step.
 ```
 apt-get -y update
 apt-get -y install update-manager-core